 Above: By 1905, the Fraser family lived at 71 Leveson Street, North Melbourne.
 The cobbled lane (Jones Lane) beside the house may have provided better access for a cab driver.
 George’s horse and cab would have been kept nearby – perhaps in stables off the lane.
 In the distance is the North Melbourne Town Hall spire.
 Author’s collection.

-The Pollard Lilliputian Opera Company tour Harold and May joined was organised by Charles Pollard and his sister Nellie Chester, who had managed several previous tours of North America.
+Charles Pollard and his sister Nellie Chester had already managed several previous tours of the “Far East” and North America.
 It is hard to believe, but this writer can find no evidence that this troupe returned home before February 1907 – apparently a performance tour outside Australia of over two years.
-Even if the performers were not as young as claimed (Harold was 16, not 12, while Daphne Pollard was 14, not 10), it was an extraordinary undertaking for children at the time.
+(See a photo of the troupe in Manila here c1904-5) Even if the performers were not as young as claimed (Harold was 16, not 12, while Daphne Pollard was 14, not 10), it was an extraordinary undertaking for children at the time.
 Their tour of North America took them up and down the US East coast several times, and across most of Canada.
 The SS Moana brought most of them home in late February 1907.

 Above left: In 1910, Harold Fraser performed with some of the former Pollard’s Lilliputians, now adults, and now just calling themselves “the Pollards” in the US.
-Alfred Pollard may be Alf Goulding.
+Alfred Pollard is almost certainly Alf Goulding.
 Source; The Bakersfield Californian, November 1910.
 Via Newspapers.com.

-During this final phase of his career – Harold displayed the skills of an unusually effective self-promoter, clearly intending to maintain his personal profile no matter what.
+During this final phase of his career – Snub displayed the skills of an unusually effective self-promoter.
 However, its difficult to see his later film roles as professionally very rewarding.
-Even his cameo performance made no difference to the underwhelming 1934 Bushranger musical, Stingaree, (also featuring fellow Australians Billy Bevan and Robert Greig).
+Even his cameo performance made no difference to the underwhelming 1934 Australian bushranger musical, Stingaree, also featuring fellow Australians Billy Bevan and Robert Greig.

 Left: Snub complains about Hollywood humour.
 Corsicana Daily Sun 14 May, 1957.
 Via Newspapers.com.